dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 First things that you should know before you start:

-- PhotoSwipe is made simple and fast for end users, not for developers.
-It ain't simple jQuery plugin, at least basic JavaScript knowledge is required to install.
+- PhotoSwipe is not a simple jQuery plugin, at least basic JavaScript knowledge is required to install.
-- PhotoSwipe requires predefined image dimensions.
-If your app is unable to retrieve them - consider using some other script.
-[More about this](faq.html#image-size).
+- PhotoSwipe requires predefined image dimensions ([more about this](faq.html#image-size)).
 - If you use PhotoSwipe on non-responsive website &ndash; controls will be scaled on mobile (as the whole page is scaled).
 So you'll need to implement custom controls (e.g. single large close button in top right corner).
 - All code in the documentation is pure Vanilla JS and supports IE 8 and above.
 If your website or app uses some JavaScript framework (like jQuery or MooTools) or you don't need to support old browsers – feel free to simplify the code.
 - Avoid serving big images (larger than 2000x1500px) for mobile, as they will dramatically reduce animation performance and can cause crash (especially on iOS Safari).
-Possible solutions: [serve responsive images](responsive-images.html), or open image on a separate page, or use libraries that support image tiling (like [Leaflet](http://leafletjs.com/)).
-[More info in FAQ](faq.html#mobile-crash).
+Possible solutions: [serve responsive images](responsive-images.html), or open image on a separate page, or use libraries that support image tiling (like [Leaflet](http://leafletjs.com/)) ([more in FAQ](faq.html#mobile-crash)).

 ## <a name="initialization"></a> Initialization